 Unpublished collection vs. published

 You can save a little on the fees if you copyright a "collection" of up to 10 works, instead of one piece at a time.
-The only caveat is that the collection needs to be considered unpublished.
+One caveat is that the collection needs to be considered unpublished.
 The definitions of published vs. unpublished can be a gray area in our world of social media.
-However, I did ask they copyright office their thoughts on this and they said "unpublished" is considered not for sale or for consumption to the general public (generally just posting images of the work for show on social media is still considered unpublished, but offering it for free download as a digital wallpaper is considered published).
+However, I did ask they copyright office their thoughts on this and they said "unpublished" is considered not for sale or for consumption to the general public (generally just posting images of the work for show on social media is still considered unpublished, but offering it for free download as a digital wallpaper is considered published because it is being “consumed”, i.e. downloaded).

 Make sure to use the correct form when publishing your collection - Group of Unpublished Works” (GRUW).